 - Mobilize Pittsburgh Calendar

-Carnegie Mellon University has a civic engagement office, PACE, that you can use to find additional resources.If you are an international student and you are not sure what kind of political engagement is safe for you, please contact OIE.
+Carnegie Mellon University has a civic engagement office, Nexus, that you can use to find additional resources.If you are an international student and you are not sure what kind of political engagement is safe for you, please contact OIE.